sce81/terraform-azure-module-az-management-group/README.md

-# terraform-azure-module-az-group
+# terraform-azure-module-az-management-group
-Terraform Module for deploying Azure Groups
+Terraform Module for deploying Azure Management Groups

 ### All code is provided for reference purposes only and is used entirely at own risk.
 Code is for use in development environments only.
 Not intended for Production use.